shanej90/coviduk/README.md

 And this example shows how you can get case data - also highlighting that some data isn’t available at all available area structure levels.
+Deaths data will be very similar but obviously with deaths, instead of case, data.

 ``` r
 library(coviduk)